-In this blog, we’ll explore the essential steps and strategies to streamline each stage of the product lifecycle, from product development to post-launch improvements.
+In this blog, we’ll explore the essential steps and strategies to streamline each stage of the product management lifecycle, from product development to post-launch improvements.

 Understanding the Product Management Lifecycle Framework

-The product management lifecycle framework guides a product from inception to retirement.
 This process is often divided into stages that help product teams focus on different aspects of managing products.
 Key product management lifecycle stages include:

 - Idea Generation and Research: Identifying a product idea based on market trends, user feedback, and competitor analysis.